 A certified copy of a passport is a document that has been confirmed to be original and true and has been signed (certified) by a high-standing individual.
 Typical certified documents include passports, driver’s licenses, letters from the government, council tax bills, etc. People who are authorized to certify these documents include notaries public, attorneys, councilors, ministers of religions, doctors, solicitors, bank officials, or employees of passport acceptance facilities.

-How to get a certified copy of your passport?
+Where to get a certified copy of a passport?

 Certified copies of US passports can be found in the US State Department Passport Services.
 In order to obtain a true and correct copy of their passport, the person needs to contact passport services.
 The official Passport Services website states that all passport records issued after 1925 are archived.

-Individuals can also submit a written request to the State Department and submit a certification fee in order to obtain a certified passport copy.
+Note that it’s not possible to request a certified copy of a passport online.
+You must send a written request to the State Department and pay a certification fee in order to obtain a certified passport copy.
 Passport copy certifications are most commonly done by attorneys, notaries public in a courthouse, or bank employees.
 Fees charged for such a certification vary, however, a notary public tends to charge a nominal fee for the service, whilst an attorney typically charges higher.

 Do you want to learn more about passports?
 Check these out: